-The second year is a dedicated clinical experience, exposing the fellow to clinical management of pediatric urology patients and honing both surgical skills and surgical decision-making.
-Fellows gain clinical exposure at Lurie Children’s, a 312-licensed-bed facility.
+The second year is a dedicated clinical experience, exposing the fellow to clinical management of pediatric urology patients and honing both surgical skills and decision-making.
+Fellows gain clinical exposure at Lurie Children’s Hospital, a 312-licensed-bed facility.
 The Pediatric Urology division is responsible for 15,000 clinic visits and more than 2,000 surgical cases each year.
 The fellows are involved in patient care in both inpatient and outpatient settings and the fellow can expect to progress in independence throughout the clinical year.
 The aim of this fellowship year is to send forth competent and compassionate academic pediatric urologists.

 The clinical fellow participates primarily in all aspects of the operating room and in the care of inpatients, but is also encouraged to engage in outpatient clinics.